W1llyS/Calculator_basic/README.md

 # Calculator_basic

 **Calculator_basic** is a mobile-first ASP.NET WebForms application that performs basic arithmetic operations (addition, subtraction, multiplication, division) with optional rounding to whole numbers.
-It maintains a history of calculations in a SQL database hosted on somee.com.
+It maintains a history of calculations in a SQL database.

 ---